ccollicutt/puppet-saio/modules/saio/README.md

 ###Beginning with SAIO

-First, this module uses the [Vcsrepo module](https://forge.puppetlabs.com/puppetlabs/vcsrepo), so that needs to be installed.
+First, this module uses the [Vcsrepo module](https://forge.puppetlabs.com/puppetlabs/vcsrepo) and stdlib so those need to be installed.

 ```
 puppet module install puppetlabs/vcsrepo
+puppet module install puppetlabs/stdlib
 ```

-Once Vcsrepo is installed, we can now use the module by initiating use of the saio class and optionally provide parameters for swiftuser and swiftgroup:
+We can now use the module by initiating use of the saio class and optionally provide parameters for swiftuser and swiftgroup:

 ```
 node 'precise64' {